swaptacular/swpt_accounts/protocol.rst

 .. [#latest-heartbeat] The `AD record`_\'s ``last_heartbeat_ts`` field
   stores the timestamp of the latest received account heartbeat.

-.. [#alr-removal] Note that client when an `AD record`_ is being removed from the client's database, client implementations may choose to remove the associated `AL record`_\s as well.
+.. [#alr-removal] Note that when an `AD record`_ is being removed from the client's database, client implementations may choose to remove the associated `AL record`_\s as well.

 AL record